sfo-project/3D-flow-in-circular-pipe-laminar/Docs/Fluent/Post_Process.md

 x0 (m) = x*D   , y0 (m) = 0 , z0 (m)=  0.05
 x1 (m) = x*D   , y1 (m) = 0 , z1 (m)=  -0.05

-Use of `<this command>` would export the velocity values along each pre-defined station into a text file <link here>.
-Using a simple script (e.g. pre-written Python script) one can visualize the exported numerical results as shown in figure:
+Now one can open a file via `plot/file-set/plot-to-file` and define a name for it (e.g. velocity_field_140000_elements.txt).
+Using the command `plot/solution`, choose the variable of interest and write it from the created surfaces above.
+This would export the velocity values along each pre-defined station into a text file.
+Using a simple script (e.g. pre-written Python script <Add download link here>) one can visualize the exported numerical results as shown in figure:

 <img src="./Images/velocity_profiles.png" width="600">